The Pulse of K-Entertainment

 Seoul Arena is the flagship, but the real play is a full district economy

 Seoul Arena is being framed as the centerpiece, but the project only makes sense at full scale because the city wants the neighborhood around it to function like a permanent K-culture spending loop.
-The Korea Herald says the broader blueprint includes a convention center for award shows, album launches, and fan meetings, plus K-fashion, K-beauty, and K-food zones tied to retail space near Chang-dong Station.
+According to The Korea Herald, the broader blueprint includes a convention center for award shows, album launches, and fan meetings, plus K-fashion, K-beauty, and K-food zones tied to retail space near Chang-dong Station.
 CHOSUNBIZ separately reported that the city also plans a K-pop plaza, a K-food specialty street, and policy incentives such as financing support, tax benefits, and relaxed density rules to pull in more private investment.
 In other words, Seoul is not betting on one building filling seats a few nights a month.
 It is betting on Chang-dong becoming the kind of place where a concert trip turns into a full weekend of merch, meals, shopping, and tourism spending.
+That logic is much closer to the broader festival-infrastructure play we tracked around Fanomenon than to a one-off venue build.

 Seoul Mayor Oh Se-hoon presenting the Chang-dong K-Entertainment Town plan in front of a Seoul Arena project visual